Paralympics day six: Highlights from Rio

 (CNN)There are 54 gold medals on offer Tuesday at the Rio 2016 Paralympics -- follow the highlights of day six here.

-On the track, wheelchair racing star Tatyana McFadden continues her quest for five gold medals in the women's 1500-meter T54 event, while the US will also hope for success in the men's 1,500m T20 with teenager Mikey Brannigan.
+On the track, wheelchair racing star Tatyana McFadden continues her quest for five gold medals in the women's 1500-meter T54 event.

 In the pool, Australian swimmer Ellie Cole will be hoping to maintain her successful form on return to international action.
 Having had two shoulder reconstruction surgeries after a six-medal haul at London 2012, she won three golds at last year's IPC world championships.